-Bids by Hindu Undivided Families or HUFs, should be made in the individual name of the Karta.
-The Bidder/Applicant should specify that the Bid is being made in the name of the HUF in the Bid cum Application Form/Application Form as follows: "Name of sole or first Bidder/Applicant: XYZ Hindu Undivided Family applying through XYZ, where XYZ is the name of the Karta".
-Bids/Applications by HUFs will be considered at par with Bids/Applications from individuals.
+Bids by Hindu Undivided Families or HUFs, were required to be made in the individual name of the Karta.
+The Bidder/Applicant had to specify that the Bid was being made in the name of the HUF in the Bid cum Application Form/Application Form as follows: "Name of sole or first Bidder/Applicant: XYZ Hindu Undivided Family applying through XYZ, where XYZ is the name of the Karta".
+Bids/Applications by HUFs have been considered at par with Bids/Applications from individuals.